How to apply for undergraduate courses

 • You may also need to supply supporting documents such as transcripts, certificates, portfolios where relevant.

-If you have applied directly to us, you can check the status of your offer, upload supporting documents and accept your offer via our online applicant portal.
+If you applied directly to Middlesex, you can track your application, upload supporting documents, and accept your offer through our online applicant portal.

 Other application types